Online Privacy

 Mac (DoH)

-Use browser-level DoH (Chrome or Firefox settings, as described above).
+Use browser-level DoH (Chrome or Firefox settings).

 Install the Cloudflare 1.1.1.1 app for macOS.